Local Statement for Brownsville, TX

 * CURRENT WATCHES AND WARNINGS:

-- A Tropical Storm Warning is in effect for Cameron Island,
+- A Tropical Storm Watch is in effect for Cameron Island, Coastal

 * STORM INFORMATION:

-- About 460 miles east of South Padre Island TX or about 480
+- About 330 miles south-southeast of South Padre Island TX or

-- Movement West or 275 degrees at 16 mph
+- Movement North-northwest or 340 degrees at 5 mph

 SITUATION OVERVIEW